xianglli/CSE-3901/lab-4/README.md

 # README

 ## important notice
 The docker compose file to not capable with windows system.
+Use WSL(windows subsystem Linux) instead.
 Guess is the .sh file problem.

 Please run it on either Linux (recommand) or MacOS.